About the book:

 Stephanie Han’s award-winning stories cross the borders and boundaries of Hong Kong, Korea, and the United States.
 This is an intimate look at those who dare to explore the geography of hope and love, struggle with dreams of longing and home, and wander in the myths of memory and desire.

-Advance praise for Swimming in Hong Kong by Stephanie Han
+Praise for Swimming in Hong Kong by Stephanie Han

 Swimming in Hong Kong is a fine debut.
 Han captures a host of young people caught in the complexities of global identity with easy authority; the result rings with authenticity and feeling.